swiftlang/swift-evolution/proposals/0253-static-subscripts.md

 Subscripts have a unique and useful combination of features.
 Like functions, they can take arguments to change their behavior and generic parameters to support many types; like properties, they are permitted as lvalues so their results can be set, modified, and passed as inout.
 This is a powerful feature set, which is why they are used for features like key paths and `@dynamicMemberLookup`.

 Unfortunately, unlike functions and properties, Swift only supports subscripts on regular types, not metatypes.
-This not only makes the language inconsistent, it also prevents us from supporting key paths and dynamic members on metatypes.
+This not only makes the language inconsistent, it also prevents us from supporting important language features on metatypes.

 > <details>
 > <summary>(Wait, what the heck is a "metatype"?)</summary>